jqwik-team/jqwik/BACKLOG.md

 - Reporting.ARBITRARIES: report for each property which arbitraries are used.

 - Exhaustive Generators:
+  - Better error messages when exhaustive generation not possible:
+    Tell when the number of combinations is too high or which arbitrary does not provide exhaustive generation
   - Make default GenerationMode configurable
   - Decimal generation with restricted scale
   - Arbitraries.lazy (don't think that's possible b/c indeterminism)